George Avetisyan ©

 1. Artists' Statement.

-Themes of his work are mostly about regional and national identity, genetics, ethnography, memory, nostalgia, fantasies and imagination of the future as well as existentiality.
-Years ago as a photographer he started to explore subjective aspects such as moods, associations in documentary reality, which formed, and still forms his visual narrative.
-Currently working on two projects as a part of his long-term trilogy.
-The latest is "Motherland.
-Far Beyond the Polar Circle" - a story of a town in Siberia, in Russia where, in 1952, his mum was born and, on June 14, 1941, his grandma was deported.
-The second latest is "Krunk.
-The Crane that flew over the Fatherland" - a story about his father, genetics, Armenian diaspora and history of the land of his forefathers in Armenia and Georgia.
-Each part of the trilogy deals separately with the notions and meanings of Homeland, Fatherland and Motherland from a deeply personal and autobiographical perspective.
+The themes of his work are primarily about regional and national identity, genetics, ethnography, memory, nostalgia, fantasies and imagination of the future, and existentialism.
+Years ago, as a photographer, he started to explore subjective aspects such as moods and associations in documentary reality, which formed, and still forms, his visual narrative.
+He is working on a final piece in his long-term trilogy, "Krunk.
+The Crane that Flew over the Fatherland", a story about his father, genetics, Armenian diaspora and history of the land of his forefathers in Armenia and Georgia where each part of the trilogy deals separately with the notions and meanings of Homeland, Fatherland and Motherland from a deeply personal and autobiographical perspective.
+He is also working on a new project since 2021 called "Starlet" – a story of an exceptionally secret location or a town in the woods of the northern Kurzeme region by the Baltic Sea where the Soviet army maintained several secret weapons and the KGB used them to spy on NATO communication between Europe and the USA.
+The intent is to explore the location-specific recent history of Soviet rule to encourage dialogue on general surveillance.
+The narrative is based on living memory, research and the few available archives.